-The Charter authorizes the Company to issue authorized but unissued shares of preferred stock.
-In addition, the Charter provides that the Company's board of directors has the power, without stockholder approval, to authorize the Company to issue any authorized but unissued shares of stock, to classify any unissued shares of preferred stock and to reclassify any unissued shares of preferred stock or previously-classified shares of preferred stock into other classes or series of stock.
-As a result, the Company's board of directors may establish a series of shares of preferred stock or use such preferred stock to create a stockholder's rights plan or so-called "poison pill" that could delay or prevent a transaction or a change in control that might involve a premium price for shares of the Company's common stock or otherwise be in the best interests of the Company's stockholders.
+The Company's charter authorizes the Company to issue authorized but unissued shares of preferred stock.
+In addition, the Company's charter provides that the Company's board of directors has the power, without stockholder approval, to authorize the Company to issue any authorized but unissued shares of stock, to classify any unissued shares of preferred stock and to reclassify any unissued shares of common stock or previously-classified shares of preferred stock into other classes or series of stock.
+As a result, the Company's board of directors may establish a series of shares of preferred stock or use such preferred stock to create a stockholder's rights plan or so-called "poison pill" that could delay or prevent a transaction or a change in control that might involve a premium price for shares of the Company's stockholders.

-In addition, the Company's Charter contains restrictions limiting the ownership and transfer of shares of the Company's common stock and other outstanding shares of capital stock.
-The relevant sections of the Company's Charter provide that, subject to certain exceptions, ownership of shares of the Company's common stock by any person is limited to 9.8% by value or by number of shares, whichever is more restrictive, of the outstanding shares of common stock (the common share ownership limit), and no more than 9.8% by value or number of shares, whichever is more restrictive, of the outstanding capital stock (the aggregate share ownership limit).
+In addition, the Company's charter contains restrictions limiting the ownership and transfer of shares of the Company's common stock and other outstanding shares of capital stock.
+The relevant sections of the Company's charter provide that, subject to certain exceptions, ownership of shares of the Company's common stock by any person is limited to 9.8% by value or by number of shares, whichever is more restrictive, of the outstanding shares of common stock (the common share ownership limit), and no more than 9.8% by value or number of shares, whichever is more restrictive, of the outstanding capital stock (the aggregate share ownership limit).
 The common share ownership limit and the aggregate share ownership limit are collectively referred to herein as the "ownership limits."
 These provisions will restrict the ability of persons to purchase shares in excess of the relevant ownership limits.
 The Company's board of directors has established exemptions from this ownership limit which permit certain institutional investors to hold additional shares of the Company's common stock.
 The Company's board of directors may in the future, in its sole discretion, establish additional exemptions from this ownership limit.